bryanwayb/nodesocket-nodejs/README.md

 NodeSocket for NodeJS
 ==

-A network protocol for an execution space amongst application instances, via a slave to master relationship.
+A network protocol for an execution space amongst application instances.

 Server
 --